HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.md

 - Teraspark’s staff/item range rework
 - Stan's Movement Skills
 - laqieer's world map installation utilities
+- Huichelaar's world map flags upgrades
 - Assorted small tweaks and patches by Stan, Tequila, Crazycolorz5, Vennobennu, Leonarth, 7743 and aera
   - Extra shout out to Stan and Snakey1 for finally squashing the remaining bugs in the magic system!
 - Music hacking utilities by Sme and Alusq
 - Music arrangements based on Echoes OST and on Gaiden MIDI remixes by 雨原
   - "Lord of a Dead Empire" arrangement by Mycahel
+  - "What Lies at the End" sheet music by TorbyBrand on Musescore
+  - "Revelations" sheet music by hinaflower on Musescore
+  - Title theme sheet music by Spencer Riffle on Musescore
 - NGMansion for original save expansion patch; Stan for Expanded Modular Save and Tequila for Convoy Split
 - Portraits:
   - Jedah and Duma by L95
   - Zopyrus by RandomWizard and Levin64
   - all others by hypergammaspaces or IS
 - Battle Animations:
-  - Alm, Villagers, Snipers, Pirate (F), Dread Fighter, Vestal, Wyvern Lord, Gold Knight and Cape General by Nura
+  - Alm, Villagers, Snipers, Pirate (F), Dread Fighter, Vestal, Nuibaba, Wyvern Lord, Gold Knight and Cape General by Nura
   - Pirate (M) Repalette by Wan
   - Berserker (M) by BwdYeti
   - Berserker (F) by serif, eCut, Skitty, and Pikmin1211